 1954 - Ski Lift Technology Arrives

-Bunny purchase a Poma lift for $40,000.
+"Bunny" Bertram purchased a Poma lift for $40,000.
 The Poma lift increased Bunny’s capacity exponentially, making it possible to lift 950 skiers in one hour.
-It placed the hill in an entirely different league
+It placed the hill in an entirely different league.

 1961 - Laurance Rockefeller Acquires Suicide Six